kubeshop/botkube-docs/CONTRIBUTING.md

 ## Build the site locally

-Make sure you have installed [NodeJS](https://nodejs.org/) on your system.
 Follow the instructions to clone this repository and build the docs locally.

 - Clone the repository